autonity/autonity/README.md

 For full docs on how to run the client and connect to a public Autonity network see [Networks](https://docs.autonity.org/networks/) and [Run Autonity](https://docs.autonity.org/howto/run-aut/).

-## Connect to a node using `aut` CLI
+## Connect to a node using Autonity Utility Tool `aut`

-The recommended way of interacting with an Autonity node is via the aut CLI tool, which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
+The recommended way of interacting with an Autonity node is via `aut`, which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.

-For source code, installation, and usage see the [aut CLI repository](https://github.com/autonity/autcli).
+For source code, installation, and usage see the [aut repository](https://github.com/autonity/aut).

-See the docs how to [Setup `aut` CLI](https://docs.autonity.org/howto/setup-autcli/) for how to make calls and submit transactions.
+See the docs how to [Setup the Autonity Utility Tool (aut)](https://docs.autonity.org/howto/setup-aut/) for how to make calls and submit transactions.

 ## Networks